thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 shown across the range of strains in both the lateral and axial directions.
 As shown in |interp_method_plot|\ a), no interpolation provides the worst performance, followed by cosine interpolation, parabolic interpolation, and windowed-sinc interpolation.
+While prior articles reported fewer bias errors with cosine interpolation relative to parabolic interpolation [Cespedes1995,Zahiri-Azar2008]_, differences in the signal or sampling rate may explain the better performance attributed to parabolic interpolation.

 Lower *SNRe* arises for low strains from electronic and quantization noise artifacts and increased signal decorrelation due to larger applied deformation.
 For examples, once we reach 7% applied deformation, motion tracking was no longer effective due to signal decorrelation [Varghese1997]_.
 For all the subplots shown in |interp_method_plot|, sinc interpolation perform equally well regardless of the optimization method